chtenb/chtenb.github.io/blog/unit-cs.md

 ## A poor man's solution: the unit type

-The https://en.wikipedia.org/wiki/Unit_type[unit type] is nothing but a type with only one value.
+The [unit type](https://en.wikipedia.org/wiki/Unit_type) is nothing but a type with only one value.
 Many functional programming languages do not actually support void functions like C# does.
 Instead they have a builtin unit type, which is used whenever a function doesn't return any actual data.
 We can create our own C# version of a `Unit` and use it instead of `void`.